 You can use all kinds of different decorative stitches if you want to dress it up a little.

-These make wonderful baby shower gifts.
+This baby blanket makes wonderful baby shower gifts.
 Throw in a upcycled jingle ball and you have a baby gift that is easily handmade and from the heart.

 Have fun sewing!